boniph/bonif/content/publication/bonifacio-2018-ed/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Zoological Journal of the Linnean Society"
+publication: "*Zoological Journal of the Linnean Society*"
 publication_short: ""

 abstract: "Polynoidae contains ~900 species within 18 subfamilies, some of them restricted to the deep sea.
 Macellicephalinae is the most diverse among these deep-sea subfamilies.
 In the abyssal Equatorial Pacific Ocean, the biodiversity of benthic communities is at stake in the Clarion-Clipperton Fracture Zone (CCFZ) owing to increased industrial interest in polymetallic nodules.
 The records of polychaetes in this region are scarce.
 Data gathered during the JPI Oceans cruise SO239 made a significant contribution to fill this gap, with five different localities sampled between 4000 and 5000 m depth.
 Benthic samples collected using an epibenthic sledge or a remotely operated vehicle resulted in a large collection of polynoids.<br>